zackmdavis/Category_War/unnatural_categories_are_optimized_for_deception.md

 The concept we're [groping towards](https://www.lesswrong.com/posts/HnS6c5Xm9p9sbm4a8/grasping-slippery-things), and hoping to formulate an elegant reduction of, is that of _mimicry_.
 Suppose there is some existing category of entity, an original, typified by some cluster of traits.
 A _mimic_ is an entity optimized to approximately match the distribution of the original in many, but not all traits, thereby being part of the same cluster as the original in some _subspace_ of the space the original is defined in, but not the space as a whole.

-Is mimicry deceptive?

-Suppose one type of butterfly has evolved to be toxic to a type of predator, and also has distinctive wing markings that function as an honest warning signal to that predator: this butterfly is not good to eat.
-This provides an ["opportunity"](https://www.lesswrong.com/posts/pLRogvJLPPg6Mrvg4/an-alien-god) [(in evolutionary time)](https://www.lesswrong.com/posts/ZyNak8F6WXjuEbWWc/the-wonder-of-evolution) for second species of butterfly to develop similar wing markings, so that predators will confuse it for the first type of butterfly, despite the second butterly not paying the metabolic cost of being toxic.
+We can find examples in nature.
+Suppose one type of butterfly has evolved to be toxic to a type of predator, and also has distinctive wing markings that function as an [honest warning signal](https://en.wikipedia.org/wiki/Signalling_theory#Honest_signals) to that predator: [this butterfly is not good to eat](https://en.wikipedia.org/wiki/Aposematism).
+This provides an ["opportunity"](https://www.lesswrong.com/posts/pLRogvJLPPg6Mrvg4/an-alien-god) [(in evolutionary time)](https://www.lesswrong.com/posts/ZyNak8F6WXjuEbWWc/the-wonder-of-evolution) for a second species of butterfly to develop similar wing markings, so that predators will confuse it for the first type of butterfly, despite the second butterly not paying the metabolic cost of producing toxins.
 This kind of situation is called [_Batesian mimicry_](https://en.wikipedia.org/wiki/Batesian_mimicry).

-[... mimickry: butterflies, ducks, vegan meat]
+Is Batesian mimicry deceptive?
+(In [our usual functionalist sense](https://www.lesswrong.com/posts/sXHQ9R5tahiaXEZhR/algorithmic-intent-a-hansonian-generalized-anti-zombie), which is obviously not a claim about butterfly _psychology_.)
+Is the second butterfly's very existence a kind of lie?

+We must answer in the affirmative: the mimic butterfly has been optimized by evolution to look like the first butterfly _because_ of the fitness payoff of being categorized by the predator as the first, toxic, kind of butterfly.
+The "recognized by the predator as toxic" category is a natural, compact region in wing-marking-space, but "comes apart" in the broader wing-markings–actual-toxicity space.
+The _reason_ for the mimic butterfly to have those particular wing-markings is _in order to_ increase the predator's expected squared error on toxicity.

+[asymmetry]

+Is mimicry _always_ deceptive?
+Not necessarily—there might be some situations where the relevant set of variables are among those where the mimic matches the distribution of the original.

+Suppose you and I are watching some ducks in the park.
+I say, "I love watching these ducks!"

+You say, "Wrong!
+These aren't all ducks.
+This park is where a local inventor tests out his [Anatid](https://en.wikipedia.org/wiki/Anatidae)-[oid](https://en.wiktionary.org/wiki/-oid#Suffix) robots that are designed to look and act like ducks.
+You can't say, 'I love watching these ducks'; you need to say 'I love watching these ducks and Anatidoid robots'."

+[...]

-the famous [_duck test_](https://en.wikipedia.org/wiki/Duck_test): if it looks like a duck, and quacks like a duck, and you can model it as a duck without making any grievous prediction errors, then it makes sense to consider it a member of the category _duck_ in the range of circumstance where your model continues to perform well.
+This (more or less) is the origin of the famous [_duck test_](https://en.wikipedia.org/wiki/Duck_test): if it looks like a duck, and quacks like a duck, and you can model it as a duck without making any grievous prediction errors, then it makes sense to consider it a member of the category _duck_ in the range of circumstances where your model continues to perform well.

-[... ]
+[... vegan meat]

 -----